Confident Sinkhorn Allocation for Pseudo-Labeling: Experiments

 \subsection{Pseudo-labeling for classification}

-\textbf{Setting.} In the first set of experiment, we select to compare with the following pseudo-labeling methods: Pseudo-labeling (PL) [\citenum{lee2013pseudo}], FlexMatch [\citenum{zhang2021flexmatch}], UPS [\citenum{rizve2020defense}] and SLA [\citenum{tai2021sinkhorn_sla}].
+\textbf{Setting.} Given the vast literature in semi-supervised learning, we select to compare with the following pseudo-labeling methods: Pseudo-labeling (PL) \citep{lee2013pseudo}, FlexMatch \citep{zhang2021flexmatch}, UPS \citep{rizve2020defense} and SLA \citep{tai2021sinkhorn_sla}.
 We adapt the label assignment mechanisms in \citet{zhang2021flexmatch,rizve2020defense} for tabular domains although their original designs are for computer vision tasks.
 Without explicitly stated, we use a pre-defined threshold of $0.8$ for PL, FlexMatch, UPS.
 We further vary this threshold with different values in Sec. \ref{app_sec_comparison_different_threshold}.
 We also compare with the supervised learning method -- trained using only the labeled data.
 The multi-layer perceptron (MLP) implemented in \citet{yoon2020vime} includes two layers using $100$ hidden units.
 Additional to these pseudo-labeling based approaches, we compare the proposed method with Vime.

-\textbf{Data.} We use public datasets for single-label and multi-label classifications from UCI repository [\citenum{asuncion2007uci}].
+\textbf{Data.} We use public datasets for the classification task from UCI repository \citep{asuncion2007uci}.
 Without using domain assumption, these data are presented as vectorized or tabular data formats.
-In addition, we obtain three products, renamed as A, B, and C from Amazon catalog.
+We also use Cifar10 and Cifar100 for the experiments with deep learning model.
 We summarize all dataset statistics in Appendix Table \ref{table:dataset}.
 Our data covers various domains including: image, language, medical, biology, audio, finance and retail.

-\textbf{Classifier and hyperparameters.} Given limited labeled data presented in tabular format, we choose XGBoost~[\citenum{chen2016xgboost}] as the main classifier which typically outperforms state-of-the-art deep learning approaches in this setting [\citenum{shwartz2022tabular}] although our method is more general and not restricted to XGBoost.
+\textbf{Classifier and hyperparameters.} Given limited labeled data presented in tabular format, we choose XGBoost~\citep{chen2016xgboost} as the main classifier which typically outperforms state-of-the-art deep learning approaches in this setting \citep{shwartz2022tabular} although our method is more general and not restricted to XGBoost.
 We use $M=20$ XGBoost models for ensembling.
 We refer to Appendix \ref{app_section_varyingM} on the empirical analysis with different choices of $M$.
 The ranges for these hyperparameters are summarized in Appendix Table \ref{tab:xgb_hypers}.
 We repeat the experiments $30$ times with different random seeds.